mikkosyrja/kuxaku/README.md

 Communication delay table (delay.png) shows one-way communication delay in minutes between following locations: Mercury, Venus, Earth, Mars, Tycho, Ceres, Pallas, Vesta, Hygiea, Jupiter and Saturn.
 Delay between planet's moons is usually less than 10 seconds.
 Delay between Earth and Moon is about 1.3 seconds.

-Travel time tables (travel\*.png) show travel times in hours between same locations using 0.3g, 1.0g and 2.0g accelerations.
-Last acceleration value can be changed with command line argument.
-Simple brachistochrone equation t=2*sqrt(d/a) is currently used for calculation.
+Travel time tables (travel\*.png) show travel times in hours between same locations using 0.5g and 1.0g accelerations.
+First one is tolerable for belters and the second one suitable for earthers.
+Simple brachistochrone equation t=2*sqrt(d/a) is used for calculation.
 It assumes full acceleration to a halfway point, flip and deceleration to the destination.

+Optional command line parameters juiceg and juicet can be used for faster acceleration and deceleration at both ends of the journey.
+For example, values juiceg 5 and juicet 4 start the journey with 5g acceleration for 4 hours.
+After that cruise acceleration of 0.5 or 1.0 is used normally.
+At the end of the journey, final deceleration is again done with 5g for 4 hours.

 ## Ephemerides data